Quality in practice

 ArtWorks Cymru have created a Quality Principles checklist for teachers with A2 Connect (Arts in Education Network), worked with Voluntary Arts Wales on a Quality Principles checklist for voluntary groups and rolled out training sessions with various ArtWorks Cymru partners.

-They are also working with Arts Council Wales to re-develop their Quality Assessment Form to make it more suitable for participatory arts, using the ArtWorks Cymru Quality Principles as the key tool, and have trained up all their regularly funded community arts clients in the Quality Principles.
+They have also worked with Arts Council Wales to re-develop their Quality Assessment Form to make it more suitable for participatory arts, using the ArtWorks Cymru Quality Principles as the key tool, and have trained up all their regularly funded community arts clients in the Quality Principles.

 You can search our Knowledge Bank for all the ArtWorks resources about quality.

 Also recommended reading: